idleberg/Bootstrap-Listr/README.md

 ## Usage

-This version of Bootstrap Listr does not support subfolders, hence you will have to copy the index in every directory where you would like to use it.
-You can test the [2.0-dev](https://github.com/idleberg/Bootstrap-Listr/tree/2.0-dev) branch for subfolder support.
+Like its [predecessors](#credtis), Bootstrap Listr was meant as *one file to rule them all*, an easy to deploy single file solution.
+Since it does not support subfolders, you will have to copy the index in every directory where you would like to use it.

+Or, you can have a go at the [2.0](https://github.com/idleberg/Bootstrap-Listr/tree/2.0-dev) developer branch.
+While it is no longer a single file, it's easy to deploy and features subfolder support among other things.

 ### Options